Trading Post (newspaper): Adelaide

-The State Library of South Australia has physical and microfilm versions of the South Australian version of the publication available from edition 1 (March 1978).
+The State Library of South Australia has physical and microfilm versions of the South Australian version of the publication available from edition 1, March 1978.

+Owner

-In March 2004, the Trading Post was bought by Telstra for $636 million.
+The original company changed hands numerous times before being purchased in 1998 by Trader Media, a Dutch-owned company.
+In March 2004, Trading Post was bought by Telstra for $636 million.
 At the time of sale, the company had grown nationally to 22 print publications and five related websites.

 In October 2009, in the face of a massive shift to virtual advertising, it moved to being a website based publication only.
-At the time of transition, it had an average of 469,000 readers a week while the website received 1.8 million unique hits per month.
+The shift resulted in 279 positions across nine locations being made redundant.
+At the time of transition, it had an average of 469,000 readers a week, while the website received 1.8 million unique hits per month.
 According to Telstra at the time of the sale, "the most popular Trading Post categories are pets and horses, household furniture and goods, wheels, tyres and parts, home renovations, rural and machinery, gardens and outdoor living, business and office, and sport, leisure and recreation."
-The shift, however, resulted in 279 positions across nine locations being made redundant.

 In 2012, an attempt to sell the business to Carsales collapsed after the Australian Competition & Consumer Commission opposed it.
+It was later privately acquired by a group of digital entrepreneurs.

 In popular culture

-The Trading Post was referenced in the 1997 Australian movie, The Castle.
+Trading Post was most famously referenced in the 1997 Australian movie, The Castle.